 For more information on cruelty-free and vegan makeup, subscribe to my newsletter below or check out some of my other blog posts and social media accounts in the sidebar. 🙂

-Share this post if you think animal testing is wrong and pledge to buy cruelty-free!
+Share this post if you pledge to buy cruelty-free!